 Fever and pain may accompany the kerion.
 In addition, the lymph nodes at the back of the scalp, behind the ears, or along the sides of the neck may be swollen.

-Often, the doctor is able to diagnose a kerion just by looking at it.
-However, in order to confirm the diagnosis, the physician may wish to scrape some surface skin scales onto a slide and examine them under a microscope.
-This procedure, called a KOH (potassium hydroxide) preparation, allows the doctor to look for tell-tale signs of fungal infection.
+Medical professionals can often diagnose a kerion just by visually inspecting it.
+However, to confirm the diagnosis, they may want to scrape some surface skin scales onto a slide and examine them under a microscope.
+This procedure, called a KOH (potassium hydroxide) preparation, allows the medical professional to look for signs of a fungal infection.

-A kerion is treated with oral antifungal medicines because the fungus grows deep into the hair follicle where topical creams and lotions cannot penetrate.
-Scalp ringworm and kerion usually require at least 6-8 weeks of treatment with oral antifungal pills or syrup, including:
+Tinea and kerions can be treated with oral antifungal medicines.
+Both usually require at least 6-8 weeks of treatment with oral antifungal pills or syrup, including:

-Often, the doctor will also prescribe a medicated shampoo to reduce the risk of spreading the infection to someone else:
+Often, the medical professional will also prescribe a medicated shampoo to reduce the risk of spreading the infection to others, such as:

-If the kerion is particularly tender and painful, your child’s doctor may recommend starting oral corticosteroids (cortisone pills or syrup).
+If the kerion is particularly tender or painful, your child’s medical professional may recommend starting oral corticosteroids (cortisone pills or syrup).
 Steroids are strong medications that can quickly reduce the inflammation present in the kerion.

 See your child’s medical professional for evaluation if the child is losing hair or if they have an itchy, scaly spot or spots on the scalp or elsewhere on the body.
 If your child develops a thick, pus-filled bump on the scalp or other area of the body, it is important to see their medical professional to determine if there is a kerion or some other infection that requires treatment.

 Bolognia J, Schaffer JV, Cerroni L. Dermatology.
 4th ed.
 Philadelphia, PA: Elsevier; 2018.